DanielBL01/algorithms-and-data-structures/README.md

 This repository is for learning purposes where I implement various algorithms and data structures

+## Goal

+I want to build a large repository full of implements of algorithm and data structure.
+I'll also post solutions to common problems for my own reference but feel free to look at any of them to learn.
+These questions will most likely come from Leetcode, Cracking the Coding Interview and Elements of Programming Interviews :)

 ## What programming language should I use?

 I don't always agree with "Just pick a programming language that you're most familiar with".
 I think for the most part,